 Get away from your vehicle.
 A short hike of 100 yards can make the difference between success and failure.
 Wary, call-wise predators will shy away from the flash and form of vehicles.
 You want to get away from engine noise, mechanical smells and the sound of driving in over gravel, dusty or brushy roads.

 9. Hunt Weather Changes

 No animal keys its daily life cycle by weather more than predators.
 Their high and low period of activities follow these natural events.
-Rainy days, heavy snow, intense heat, all mean minimal travel and hunting as they hole up waiting it out.
+Rainy days, heavy snow and intense heat all mean minimal travel and hunting as they hole up waiting it out.
 When weather clears, predators go hunting, making up for lost time and shrunken stomachs.
-Clear days after rains, cold but sunny days after snowfall, moderating temperatures after high heat, all produce increased hunting activity.
-Capitalize on these changes by being out at first light, making multiple stands all day, because predators hunt daylong after a storm.
+Clear days after rains, cold but sunny days after snowfall and moderating temperatures after high heat all produce increased hunting activity.
+Capitalize on these changes by being out at first light and making multiple stands in a day because predators hunt daylong after a storm.